sak2129/squash_heat_maps/README.md

 ## Usage
 ### Step 1
 Utilize exportframe.py to obtain court dimensions from the video frame.
-That will be used to change the 3D court video to 2D.
+This file will save a picture frame to the output directory.

 **Example:** *python3 exportframe.py --video_path=./resources/video01.mp4*

-Once the frame picture has been exported, use a picture editing tool to identify vertices of the court and provide them as input to the heatmap file.
+Once the frame picture has been exported, use a picture editing tool to identify the four vertices as shown in the image below.
+Provide these vertices to the heat map file below.

 <img src="resources/images/vertex_identification.png" width="500">